phuonglh/vlp/README.md

 This is a repository of a Scala project which implements some basic tasks of Vietnamese text processing.
 Each basic task is implemented in a module.

 1. `tok`: tokenizer, which implements a rule-based word segmentation approach;
 2. `tag`: tagger, which implements a conditional Markov model for sequence tagging;
 3. `ner`: named entity recognizer, which implements a bidirectional conditional Markov model for sequence tagging;
 4. `tdp`: dependency parser, which implements a transition-based dependency parsing approach;
-5. `tpm`: topic modeling, which implements a Latent Dirichlet Allocation (LDA) model;
+5. `tpm`: topic modeling, which implements a Latent Dirichlet Allocation model;
-6. `tcl`: text classifier, which implements a feed-forward neural network model for text classification
+6. `tcl`: text classifier, which implements a feed-forward neural network model for text classification;
+7. `vdr`: diacritics restorer, which implements a conditional Markov model to recover diacritics for non-accented Vietnamese text;
+8. `vdg`: diacritics generation, which implements 3 RNN-based models to recover diacritics for non-accented Vietnamese text;

 ## 1. Tokenizer